quocthai95/fresher-eInvoiceSystem/README.md

-a.
+# a.
 Description

 E-Invoice is built for the purpose of monthly invoice management in a family.
-It helps us

-to have an overall report of monthly expenses so that user could make plan to save money.
+It helps us to have an overall report of monthly expenses so that user could make plan to save money.
 User could set an alert for a limited amount of money consumed every month.
-Each invoice

-will have following information:
+Each invoice will have following information:

  Type of invoice: Electric, internet, telephone, water, ...
  Amount of money.
  VAT
  Charged period (monthly).
  Invoice No.
  Customer code (optional).

-b.
+# b.
 Functional Specification

- Users:
+## Users:

-o Register account.
+* Register account.

-o CRUD services.
+* CRUD services.

-o CRUD invoice consumed by a service.
+* CRUD invoice consumed by a service.

 o View expenses report: Monthly, Yearly, or a period of time.